uwitzig/tutorial-kafka-and-functions-on-ibm-cloud/README.md

 3. After you submit your registration, you will receive an e-mail from the IBM Cloud team with details about your account.
 In this e-mail, you will need to click the link provided to confirm your registration.
 4. Now you should be able to login to your new IBM Cloud account ;-)

-## Create Event Streams Service on the IBM Cloud
+## Create and configure Event Streams Service on the IBM Cloud

 <h4>1) Create a Event Streams Service</h4>
 After the login you will see your IBM Cloud Dashboard.
 In the upper right click on blue area "Create Resource".